By Diane Small

 Give yourself an invigorating body brushing with a natural fibre brush.
 Start at your toes and stroke upwards up the left leg, then right.
 Do the same on your arms, and if someone’s around, get them to brush your back with upward strokes, too.
 It hurts a bit at first, but after a few minutes you’ll feel fully invigorated, plus you’ll be free of dry, dead skin.

 Step 3: Prep your hair

 Take advantage of the bath’s steam heat!
 Comb a hair mask through your locks and cover with a shower cap.
 You’ll rinse this out in the shower, later.
-We recommend: